 Tea tree oil has become one of the most popular essential oils in the west, and is actually one of the reasons that the craze for essential oils has become such a consistent thing.

-Tea tree oil is very effective in a number of regards, one of which is helping to fight off infections and reduce inflammation.
+Tea tree oil is very effective in a number of regards, one of which may help to fight off infections and reduce inflammation.
 The oil should be diluted before applying directly to an open wound because it is very powerful.

 It should also not be consumed because it can be dangerous for our internal microbes.
 You can find it in many different topical products like creams and salves, all of which can be applied directly to your skin.
 These things are found in health food stores, and most pharmacies.